 - the spot tests give the right results

 - the distribution map shows the lichen as present in that part of the country

 Sometimes further investigation will be needed, perhaps microscopic examination or chemical tests that cannot be carried out in the field.
 In that case it will be necessary to collect a specimen.

 For important or unusual records the final stage is comparison with authoritatively named material in a reference collection, and referral to a specialist.

 Further information on all these steps can be found by following the links:

 A note on colour

 The thallus colour described in books is usually that of dry material in good condition.
 It may change when wet, sometime dramatically from greenish-grey to almost black, bright yellow or green.
 Lichens in poor condition are often covered in green algae, or they may have turned white or even red from the breakdown of substances they contain.

 To be a proficient lichenologist you have to develop a wide range of skills, and this may take a number of years.
-The skills and knowledged relevant to beginners, intermediate and advanced students are outlined in the document Skills and Knowledge for Lichenologists, which can be downloaded from the Recording Downloads page of this website.
+The skills and knowledge relevant to beginners, intermediate and advanced students are outlined on the Skills and Knowledge for Lichenologists page.
 We hope this will be useful to both students and tutors.